Altyn-Emel National Park: Flora and fauna

 The park serves to preserve rare and endangered plant and animal species.
 The flora of the park includes 1,800 plant species, including 69 rare species.
 Also, 56 animal species within the park are considered rare, including argali, dziggetai, and Persian gazelle.
 Not counting insects and fish, at least 260 different animals live in Altyn-Emel.
 There are endangered amphibians including the Siberian toad and rare and endangered birds including black stork and imperial eagle.
 Of the 78 species of mammals, 11 are recorded in the Red Book of Kazakhstan, including stone marten, polecat, otter, manul (wild cat), wild ass, gazelle, argali, Asian barbastelle bat, Bukhara deer, lynx and Tien Shan brown bear.
 Kulan and Przewalski horses also live in the park.
 Among the flora, it is worth noting the ancient white and black saxaul, small groves of iron wood (Caucasian frame), and Sievers apple trees.

 Kosbastau oasis

 The Kosbastau oasis, consisting of a grove of trees with a warm radon spring, is located in the plain between the Ulken-Kalkan Mountains in the west and the Katytau Mountains in the east.
-A natural monument - a 700-year-old willow - grows near the huntsman cordon.
 The exact age of the tree was revealed during the examination of the tree trunk, thick branches and roots.
 The willow was discovered during geological work in 1960.
 The monument is on the list of specially protected natural areas with the status of a nature protection and scientific institution, under the care of the administration of the Altyn-Emel National Park.